aws-samples/aws-serverless-product-data-generator/README.md

-# AWS Serverless Product Data Generator
+# AWS Serverless Product Data Generator(archived)

+This sample has been integrated into the [AWS Smart Product Onboarding](https://github.com/aws-samples/aws-smart-product-onboarding) accelerator.

 A prototype method to help sellers create product titles and descriptions using product images and optional metadata.